Watts riots: McCone Commission

 Governor Pat Brown set up an investigation into the riots, the McCone Commission, led by former C.I.A. director John A. McCone.
-Other committee members included Warren Christopher, a Los Angeles attorney who would be the committee's vice chairman, Earl C. Broady, Los Angeles Superior Court judge; Asa V. Call, former president of the State Chamber of Commerce; Rev. Charles Casassa, president of Loyola University of Los Angeles; the Rev. James E. Jones of Westminster Presbyterian Church and member of the Los Angeles Board of Education; Mrs. Robert G. Newmann, a League of Women Voters leader; and Dr. Sherman M. Mellinkoff, dean of the School of Medicine at UCLA.
+Other committee members included Warren Christopher, a Los Angeles attorney who would be the committee's vice chairman, Earl C. Broady, Los Angeles Superior Court judge; Asa V. Call, former president of the state chamber of commerce; Rev. Charles Casassa, president of Loyola University of Los Angeles; the Rev. James E. Jones of Westminster Presbyterian Church and member of the Los Angeles Board of Education; Mrs. Robert G. Newmann, a League of Women Voters leader; and Dr. Sherman M. Mellinkoff, dean of the School of Medicine at UCLA.
 The only two black members were Jones and Broady.

 The commission released a 101-page report on December 2, 1965, entitled Violence in the City – An End or a Beginning?: A Report by the Governor's Commission on the Los Angeles Riots, 1965.

 The McCone Commission identified the root causes of the riots to be high unemployment, poor schools and related inferior living conditions endured by black residents in Watts.
 Recommendations for addressing these problems included "emergency literacy and preschool programs, improved police-community ties, increased low-income housing, more job-training projects, upgraded health-care services, more efficient public transportation, and many more."
 Most of these recommendations were never implemented.

 Aftermath

+Martin Luther King Jr. and Lyndon Johnson assessment of situation

+In a taped White phone conversation on August 20, 1965, Martin Luther King Jr. called U.S. President Lyndon Johnson to discuss the outcome of his meetings with LAPD chief William Parker and mayor Sam Yorty.
+King described Parker as a "very rude man," while also not seeing "a willingness on the part of the mayor to grant just a few concessions to make-to bring about a new sense of hope...," but also noted that the people of Watts area were in fear of a return by the "National Guard."
+King noted how he was fearful of "retaliation in the white community" should the local National Guard return, noting how already "people have brought up guns, and Chief Parker went on television the other day.
+They need to do anti-riot crew and all that."
+King recommended that fighting poverty was a solution in order to prevent a "race war," with President Johnson accepting King's recommendation to have Lee C. White come to the White House.
+Johnson also noted to King that despite publicly advocating for people to obey the law, he also believed that "there's no use giving lectures on the law as long as you got rats eating on people's kid - children and unemployed, and no roof over their head, and no job to go to, and may with a dope needle on one side a cancer on the other."